maxmarchuk/DFA-Analyzer/README.md

 $ python analyzer.py ends_with_a_1 100
   ✗ "100" is NOT in the language described by the DFA.
 $ ./analyzer.py ends_with_a_1 supercalifragilisticexpialidocious
-  ✗ "supercalifragilisticexpialidocious" is NOT in the language described by the DFA.
+  ✗ "supercalifragilisticexpialidocious1" is NOT in the language described by the DFA.
 ```